Christian Okoye: Professional career

 In his rookie year, Okoye rushed for 660 yards on 157 carries.
 The following year, a thumb injury limited him to nine games, and he finished the season with 473 yards.

-In 1989, Okoye had by far his best statistical season, leading the league in both rushing attempts (370) and rushing yards (1,480), becoming the first Chiefs player to lead the NFL in rushing.
-Though the Chiefs missed the playoffs, Okoye was selected by UPI as the American Football Conference's Offensive Player of the Year and earned entry to the Pro Bowl in Hawaii.
+In 1989, Okoye had his best statistical season, leading the league in both rushing attempts (370) and rushing yards (1,480), becoming the first Chiefs player to lead the NFL in rushing.
+Although the Chiefs missed the playoffs, Okoye was selected by UPI as the American Football Conference's Offensive Player of the Year and earned entry to the Pro Bowl in Hawaii.

 The remainder of Okoye's career was marked by a nagging knee injury, which limited him to 805 yards and a 3.3 yard average per carry in 1990.
 Though his 1991 performance (1,031 yards and 4.6 yards per carry) earned him his second Pro Bowl appearance, his carries in 1992 were largely limited to goal-line situations.
 His last carry as a professional football running back was an 8-yard touchdown.
 On August 25, 1993, Chiefs placed him on injured reserve before the regular season began due to knee injuries.
 He underwent surgeries on both knees and was released on an injury settlement that September.
 He went home to California to continue rehabilitating his knee.
 He intended to work out for other teams before ultimately retiring.
 He has stated that he ended his NFL career because he became tired of practice, and that he considered football to be a job.

 Okoye retired as the all-time rushing leader of the Chiefs, having amassed 4,897 yards, 1,246 attempts, and 14 games with at least 100 yards rushing, in his six seasons.
 Those team records have since been surpassed by Priest Holmes.
 His 40 career rushing touchdowns as a member of the Chiefs trail only Holmes and Marcus Allen.
 His Chiefs records for carries in a game and rushing attempts in a season were surpassed by Larry Johnson.
 Okoye was the team MVP in 1989, and was enshrined in the Chiefs Hall of Fame in 2000.

-Okoye is well known amongst video game enthusiasts for his appearance in Tecmo Super Bowl (1991), in which he is nearly impossible to tackle.
+Okoye is known amongst video game enthusiasts for his appearance in Tecmo Super Bowl (1991), in which he is nearly impossible to tackle.